 Best Vanguard ETF #4: Vanguard Information Technology ETF

 - Assets under management: $59.1 billion

 - Expense ratio: $0.10%, or $1.00 per year for every $1,000 invested

 - Dividend yield: 0.7%

 The flip side of low-risk dividend stocks and REITs are high-growth companies that are focused on investing in future opportunities rather than sweeping their profits back to shareholders.

 That’s what the Vanguard Information Technology ETF (VGT) has to offer.

-VGT’s portfolio is composed of roughly 370 different stocks in the sector, ranging from the big names you know and love like Microsoft (MSFT) and Nvidia (NVDA) to smaller software developers, chipmakers, and other growth-oriented technology firms.
+VGT’s portfolio is composed of roughly 320 different technology stocks, ranging from the big names you know and love like Microsoft (MSFT) and Nvidia (NVDA) to smaller software developers, chipmakers, and other growth-oriented technology firms.

-Tech doesn’t always come out on top—the sector struggled in 2022, with even the biggest and most established names in Silicon Valley facing serious headwinds.
-But when times are good, technology can outperform in a big way.
+Tech had a heck of a year in 2023, but keep in mind the sector doesn’t always come out on top.
+In 2022, even the biggest and most established names in Silicon Valley facing serious headwinds.

 If you’re taking a long view, it’s difficult to imagine a future where high-tech stocks are not among the biggest winners—and this Vanguard ETF plays into this trend.